justin-hill426/APIProject/README.md

 For this project, I built an app for a fictional company called Awesome Startup, a distributed company with remote employees working all over the world.
 They need a smart way for employees to share contact information with each other.

-You’ll use the Random User Generator API (https://randomuser.me/) to grab information for 12 random “employees,” and use that data to build a prototype for an Awesome Startup employee directory.
+I used the Random User Generator API (https://randomuser.me/) to grab information for 12 random “employees,” and then used that data to build a prototype for an Awesome Startup employee directory.

-You’ll request a JSON object from the API and parse the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
-Clicking the employee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address.

-After building this project, you'll have yet another excellent portfolio piece to show off and demonstrate your incredible skills, which will now include working with public APIs, making API requests, and asynchronously handling the data that will be returned from your requests and displayed in an app.